- Rooms and Prices

 The 1930 hotel has also been known as Milpitas Hacienda, Hacienda Guest Lodge and Milpitas Ranch House.
 The property was placed in the National Register of Historic Places on December 2, 1977.

 The lodge includes a lounge, cantina, offices, public assembly rooms, guest rooms.
 Hearst sold the structure and its surrounding property to the United States Army in 1940 for use as a training facility.
 Responsibility for the land and buildings was assumed by the Army at Fort Hunter Liggett.
-Today, the Army still owns the building and, a concessionaire operates it as a public hotel within the military base.
+Today, the Army still owns the facility and operates it as a public hotel within the military base.